mrviduus/xUnitV3LoadFramework/docs/api-reference/loadtest-runner.md

 # LoadTestRunner API Reference

-The `LoadTestRunner` class provides the core functionality for executing load tests with LoadFact attributes.
+The `LoadTestRunner` class provides the core functionality for executing load tests with Load attributes.
 It serves as the bridge between your test logic and the underlying load testing engine, offering both direct execution methods and a fluent API for load test configuration.

 ##  Namespace
 ```csharp